IGM0937/exerCRUD/README.md

 #### Questions and Extras

 - What is the best way to store users information in a database?
-  - Do you just use one table or do you separate the information out to separate tables and why?
+  - Do you just use one table or do you separate the information out to multiple tables and why?
 - How do you generate a new account ID?
-  - Do you use the primary key of a database?
+  - Do you use the primary key of a database table?
   - Do you randomly generate a number when the user is created?
 - For each endpoint, are there any validation you want to do on the incoming payloads?
   - e.g. Are all the expected fields available?
 If not, maybe send back an appropriate error response?